James F. Sundah

 Ir.
-James F. Sundah (born James Freddy Sundah) is an Indonesian songwriter, of Manadonese descent.
+James F. Sundah (born James Freddy Sundah) is an Indonesian songwriter, of Minahasa descent.
 He was born in Semarang on December 1, 1955.
 A prominent figure in the Indonesian music industry, Sundah is best known for his evergreen song "Lilin Lilin Kecil" (Little Candles), sung by Chrisye (released in 1977).
 Which won the "Listeners' Favorite Choice" Award from the prominent Prambors Rasisonia Radio in Jakarta.

 Career

 Sundah's musical career began at a very young age.
 His father, Alfred Sundah, is known as one of the most important cultural figures in North Sulawesi especially for his efforts to preserving Kolintang and bamboo music.
 He began playing for his father's recordings at the age of 8.

 In 1977, Sundah got his breakthrough for winning the "Listeners' Favorite Choice" Award in the Youth Songwriting Competition (Lomba Cipta Lagu Remaja – LCLR) hosted by Prambors Radio.
 The competition and the song are often credited as the turning point of the pop era in the Indonesian music industry.
 "Lilin-lilin Kecil" was on top of the Indonesian charts for more than one year and sent Chrisye to prominence.
 In the late 1970s, Sundah collaborated with Yockie Soerjoprajogo on Jurang Pemisah (The Severing Abyss).
 The album is considered a collectible and a high value item for Indonesian collectors.

 He is credited for discovering the talents of Vina Panduwinata, Ruth Sahanaya, Krisdayanti, all of whom are considered Indonesian divas.
 He has worked with a wide range of musicians throughout his career including Vina Panduwinata, January Christy, Sheila Majid (Malaysian), Ismi Azis, Fairuz Hussein (Malaysian), Blue Diamond (Dutch), Victor Wood (Philippines), Ruth Sahanaya, Krisdayanti, Chrisye, Yockie Soerjoprajogo, Erwin Gutawa, and many others.
 Sundah was instrumental in the formation of the group Suara Persaudaraan (Voices of Brotherhood) in 1986, which, according to a Rolling Stones article, is considered as the largest "jamboree" of musicians of all times.
-Sundah participated in Pacific Harmony in 1995, and collaborated with top notch artistes from USA and Europe including Lois Walden and Cathy Dennis.
+Sundah participated in Pacific Harmony in 1995, and collaborated with artists from the US and Europe including Lois Walden and Cathy Dennis.
 With Titiek Puspa, Ahmad Albar, Bimbim Slank, Nicky Astria, Iwan Fals, Doel Sumbang, Franky Sahilatua and the Scorpions, he wrote "When You Came Into My Life", on their 1996 album Pure Instinct.
 The song was later re-released as a Single and was produced by the award-winning producer David Foster.